Spigelia marilandica aka Indian Pink

 Indian Pink, Pinkroot, Spigelia

-How to care for Indian Pink
+How difficult is it to take care of Indian Pink

 With its straightforward care requirements, Indian Pink is a hassle-free plant that anyone can enjoy.